illinoistech-itm/jhajek/itmo-444-544/week-04/questions.md

 8. How do we estimate how fast a system will be able to process a request such as retrieving an email message?

 9. In Section 1.7 three design ideas are presented for how to process email deletion requests.
-Estimate how long the request will take for deleting an email message for each of the three
+Estimate how long the request will take for deleting an email message for each of the three?
+Use the updated numbers from the book located at: [Numbers Every Developer Needs to know](https://colin-scott.github.io/personal_website/research/interactive_latency.html "Link to numbers every developer needs to know") - update of Figure 1.10 in the book.